Acronym for "Night Vision Device"

-Data Sheet : The Data Sheet is a document stating the minimal and sometimes maximal specification for a model of tube.
+Document stating the minimal and sometimes maximal specification for a model of tube.
 The Data Sheet does not represent the exact performance of a given tube.
-This can only be shown by the Specsheet, as detailed further in the article.
+This can only be shown by the Specsheet.

 The following picture is an extract of a Photonis Echo tube datasheet.